Wowowee: Cancellation and aftermath

 In January 2011, ABS-CBN announced through its Push.com site that a new noontime show, hosted by ex-Magandang Tanghali Bayan hosts Randy Santiago and John Estrada, as well as Toni Gonzaga and ex-Wowowee host Mariel Rodriguez, was in the works.
-The show, entitled Happy Yipee Yehey! premiered on February 12, 2011, a week after what would have been the sixth anniversary of Wowowee.
+The show, entitled Happy Yipee Yehey! premiered on February 12, 2011, a week after what would have been the sixth anniversary of Wowowee which returned Showtime to its original timeslot and Willie was still under contract with ABS-CBN despite that he already transferred to TV5 on September 18, 2010 one month after Wowowee's cancellation.
+Under the contract with the network, Revillame was supposed to host Wowowee and continue the show's second run and program overall until September 10, 2011 or upon its cancellation or earlier termination, which meant the show would have run for 6 years 7 months if it had not ended on July 30, 2010.